 — Fabrizio Romano (@FabrizioRomano) August 30, 2020

 No other league has such a kind of release clause objective with their players which has thereby seen players moving only after intense negotiations.
-British law does not allow players to buy themselves out of their contracts which means consent from the parent teams are necessary for any move.
+British law does not allow players to buy themselves out of their contracts which means consent from the parent teams is necessary for any move.

 Aston Villa "hoped" Jack Grealish's release clause would never be met, says chief executive Christian Purslow.